seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 All that said I'm happy to help when/where I can.
 When you encounter bug or want to improve this repo, consider opening an issue or pull request.
 You can also find a wealth of knowledge on [Reddit](https://www.reddit.com/r/hackintosh/), [TonyMacX86](https://www.tonymacx86.com) or [Google](https://www.google.com).

 ## Introduction

-#### ⚠️ Highlighted OC-0.9.2 EFI changes ⚠️

-Note the following changes:

-1. Changed SMBIOS from MacBookPro15,1 to MacBookPro15,4
-2. Switch to [YogaSMC](https://github.com/zhen-zen/YogaSMC) for media keys (you will need to install the application and the preference pane)
-3. Removed boot chime and gui picker in the EFI
-4. New power management CPUFriendDataProvider from [not-nullptr](https://github.com/not-nullptr) see details below.
-5. Big Sur kexts not included.

 <details>
 <summary><strong>This is not a guide!</strong></summary>